 Black History Month is a special time to bring focus to the history, influence and contributions of black Americans.
 EF Explore America offers several tours that help to bring new depth and understanding to black American history and culture:

-An African American Narrative: Capture the spirit of America’s most prominent Civil Rights leaders as you visit historically rich sites throughout Atlanta and Birmingham.
+Atlanta and Beyond: The Civil Rights Movement: Capture the spirit of America’s most prominent Civil Rights leaders as you visit historically rich sites throughout Atlanta and Birmingham.

 D.C. & Williamsburg: A Walk Through African-American History: From the Frederick Douglas National Historic Site to the Anacostia Community Museum, this tour teaches your students the important role African Americans played in our nation’s history.